Jay Paley House

-The Jay Paley House is a large house at 1060 Brooklawn Drive, in the Bel Air neighborhood of Los Angeles.
+Jay Paley House is a large house at 1060 Brooklawn Drive, in the Bel Air neighborhood of Los Angeles.
 It was designed by Paul R. Williams for businessman Jacob Jay Paley (1885-1960) and his wife Lilian Paley (Sevin) (1893-1954).
 The 13 bedroom, 15,110 ft2 house was built in 1935 on a 6 acre estate.

 Background

 Jay Paley and his brother Samuel were Jewish Russian immigrants who had founded the Congress Cigar Company, manufacturers of the La Palina brand, in Chicago in the 1890s.
 The Paley family founded the Columbia Broadcasting System (CBS), and Paley subsequently sold a substantial shareholding in 1928 for several million dollars.
 He became a film producer in the early 1930s, and in 1934 founded JayPay Productions with film executive Walter Wanger in association with Paramount Studios in 1934.
 He sold further CBS shares to Samuel Paley, his brother, and his nephew William S. Paley to finance his film production company.

 Paley and his wife Lilian moved to Los Angeles, and the house was commissioned.
 Williams had previously designed a house for Jay Paley's nephew, William S. Paley, at 200 South Mapleton Drive that was completed in 1934.
 Paley subsequently invested in the Arrowhead Springs Hotel, which was also designed by Williams.